Wildlife

 Protecting Bald Eagles and Ospreys

-The Top 3 causes for Bald Eagle mortality are:
+The Top 3 causes of Bald Eagle mortality are:

 1. Blunt force trauma (from motor vehicle impacts)